chriseal/deep_learning_ai/2_improvingDeepNeuralNetworks/week2/README.md

 - tend to use defaults for B<sub>1</sub> (0.9) and B<sub>2</sub> (0.999), Epsilon (10<sup>-8</sup>, but doesn't affect it much)
 - most people use alpha as a hyperparameter but defaults on the other

+## Learning rate decay

+- learning rate gets smaller as interations increase
+- alpha = 1 / (1 + decay_rate * epoch_num) * alpha<sub>0</sub>
+- decay_rate can be a hyperparameter, lower down the list of hyperparameters to optimize
+- alpha<sub>0</sub> can be a hyperparameter, lower down the list of hyperparameters to optimize
+- can use exponential decay

+##